shopware/docs/products/guided-shopping/checklist.md

 ### Shopware fundamentals required

-- 🌐Shopware 6 is available on the web over HTTPS.
+- Shopware 6 is available on the web over HTTPS.
 - PWA plugin for Shopware 6 is installed.
-- 🌐Shopware PWA is generated and available in public under some URL over HTTPS.
+- Shopware PWA is generated and available in public under some URL over HTTPS.

 ### External services required